Hellisotherpeople/llm_steer-oobabooga/README.md

 **Coefficient (float)**:
 The intensity of the vector.
-Gives fully graiular control over the impact of the vector.
+Gives fully granular control over the impact of the vector.
 Can be negative.

 **Steering Text (string)**: